 Overton in Overdrive

-The following decades would see Berry -- and various permutations of his bands -- living the life of hard-working professional musicians, gigging and traveling, traveling and gigging.
-And, along the way, his ongoing career was documented in numerous Seattle television appearances including a November 1969 episode of the Videoscope local-arts television program on KCTS-TV; a November 1970 trio performance on KOMO-TV's Good Morning; another in February 1971 on the Variety Club Telethon on KIRO-TV.
+The following decades would see Berry -- and various permutations of his bands -- living the life of hard-working professional musician, gigging and traveling, traveling and gigging.
+Along the way, his career was documented in numerous Seattle television appearances, including a November 1969 episode of the Videoscope local-arts program on KCTS-TV; a November 1970 trio performance on KOMO-TV's Good Morning; another in February 1971 on the Variety Club Telethon on KIRO-TV.
 In January 1980 KOMO-TV profiled Berry on the PM Northwest show, and on July 15, 1984, he appeared on KING-TV's Music Magic show.

 Weeks later, on August 18, the trio headlined a show at the Seattle Center's Mural Amphitheater.
 On December 1 it was announced that the Doubletree had signed Berry to a new one-year contract -- and that The Overton Berry Ensemble's new album, TOBE (CE Records 1001), had just been released.

 In 1974 Berry's ensemble included Dick Stensland (drums), Curtis Stovall (bass), and his son Mark Berry (guitar/vocals), but when the latter took ill that year, young jazz vocalist Diane Schuur was recruited to fill in (and that would prove to be a musical match that would endure for the following three years).
 Their next gig together was at the Spokane House in Spokane.
-By January 1975, TOBE was at Olympic Hotel's Marine Room (411 University Street), by April they were ensconced at the Northwest Passage (Bellfield Office Park) in Bellevue, and then played the debut gig at Seattle's new Barnacle Bill's on Pier 70.
-The following years would constitute a blur of gigging in such rooms as the Seattle Hilton's Top Lounge (1301 6th Avenue), the old Ballard firehouse (5425 Russell Avenue NW), UW's Kane Hall, Seattle's Roosevelt Hotel (7th Avenue and Pine Street), and Casey's lounge at the Olympic Hotel.
+By January 1975, TOBE was at Olympic Hotel's Marine Room; by April they were ensconced at the Northwest Passage in Bellevue, and then played the debut gig at Seattle's new Barnacle Bill's on Pier 70.
+The following years would constitute a blur of gigging in such rooms as the Seattle Hilton's Top Lounge, the old Ballard Firehouse, UW's Kane Hall, Seattle's Roosevelt Hotel, and Casey's lounge at the Olympic Hotel.

 "He was a trailblazer in Seattle with the type of music he played and the rapport he built with his audience.
 Overton is an entertainer, which is rare for an instrumentalist.
 Singers are always expected to entertain.
 He exudes so much radiance and energy behind the keyboard that he has people in the palm of his hand" (Griggs).